Infrequently Noted

 I've been holding my fire (and the confidences of consulting counterparties) for most of the last decade.
 Until this year, I only occasionally posted traces documenting the worsening rot.
 I fear this has only served to make things look better than they are.

 Over the past decade, my work helping teams deliver competitive PWAs gave me a front-row seat to a disturbing trend.
-The rate of failure to deliver minimally usable experiences on phones seemed to be increasing over time, despite the accelerating costs associated with the client-side JS-based stacks that teams were reaching for.
+The rate of failure to deliver usable experiences on phones was increasing over time, despite the eye-watering cost of JS-based stacks teams were reaching for.
 Worse and costlier is a bad combo, and the opposite of what competing ecosystems did.

 Frontend's tragically timed turn towards JavaScript means the damage isn't limited to the public sector or "bad" developers.
 Some of the strongest engineers I know find themselves mired in the same quicksand.
 Today's popular JS-based approaches are simply unsafe at any speed.
 The rot is now ecosystem-wide, and JS-first culture owns a share of the responsibility.